2023-VMware-Hackathon-HomeTeam/One-stop-shop-to-accelerate-learning-VMware-AI-ML/README.md

 "_Generative AI_ is an umbrella term for models that create novel output, either independently (randomly) or based on a prompt supplied by the user.
 Generative models do not produce labels but text, images, or even video.
 Under the hood, generative models are neural networks built from the same essential components.

-(the book covers) three kinds of generative AI models: generative adversarial networks (GANs), diffusion models, and large language models (LLMs)."
+(The book covers) three kinds of generative AI models: generative adversarial networks (GANs), diffusion models, and large language models (LLMs)."

 "_Large language models (LLMs)_ accept as input a text prompt supplied by a user.
 They then generate output text, word by word (really token by token), using the prompt and all previously generated words as a guide.
 In effect, LLMs only design goal is to be very good at predicting the next word in a sequence of words initiated by the input prompt.
 That’s all they were trained to do.
 However, that is not all that they learned to do.
-The reason why AI researchers are so excited by LLMs is that somewhere along the way, while learning to be expert text generators, LLMs also learned a host of emergent abilities, including question answering, mathematical reasoning, high-quality computer programming, and logical reasoning."
+AI researchers are so excited by LLMs because while learning to be expert text generators, LLMs also learned a host of emergent abilities, including question answering, mathematical reasoning, high-quality computer programming, and logical reasoning."

 "Future historians might point to the Fall 2022 release of OpenAI’s ChatGPT large language model as the dawn of true AI."